cloudendpoints/esp/README.md

 capabilities for JSON/REST or gRPC API services.
 The current implementation is based on an [NGINX](http://nginx.org) HTTP reverse proxy server.

+Made some change for testing.
+This change is for testing submitting changes to github.

 ESP provides:

 * **Features**: authentication (auth0, gitkit), API key validation, JSON to gRPC